amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 With EDA complete, efforts shift to identify an appropriate forecast model.
 Various time-series models were analyzed, maximum likelihood estimators, and error measures were compared holistically across all models to assess potential best fit.
-It was identified that Simple Exponential Smoothing and Holt-Winters' Seasonal Additive models consistently contain lowest values from both MLE and error measures.
+It is identified that Simple Exponential Smoothing and Holt-Winters' Seasonal Additive models consistently contain lowest values from both MLE and error measures.
 These indicators led to further analysis of these models.
 Plotting each